TheRoddyWMS/Roddy/CHANGELIST.md

 # Work in progress

+* Version update to 3.0.8

+  - Boolean configuration value `1` was incorrectly interpreted as `false`.
+Fixed to be interpreted as `true`.
+Added warnings that on the long run only "true" and "false" will be allowed values for Booleans.

+  - Grid Engine Support restored

+  - Bugfixes

+  - Start-up script reads `INCREASE_BUILD_NUMBER` (true, false) variable defaulting to true, to allow turning off automatic build-number increase.

+  - Basic implementation of a new Brawl DSL based on Groovy.

+  - Removed `preventJobExecution` configuration variable

+* Version update to 3.0.1-3.0.7

+  - Bugfix releases

+  - TheRoddyWMS organization

+* Version update to 3.0.4

+* Version update to 3.0.0

   - Many bugfixes and error message improvements

-- Split-off BatchEuphoria and RoddyToolLib from RoddyCore
+  - Split-off BatchEuphoria and RoddyToolLib from RoddyCore.
+BatchEuphoria has LSF support

   - Sphinx-based documentation (for ReadTheDocs.org)

   - building with Gradle

+  - continuous integration with Travis and deployment to Github Releases

+  - improved structure and content of output (show plugin directories and loaded XMLs)

 * Version update to 2.3.187

-* Version update to 2.3.170

-* Version update to 2.3.166

-* Version update to 2.3.154

-* Version update to 2.3.139

-* Version update to 2.3.134
+  - Many bugfixes

+  - Improved error messages

 * Version update to 2.3.133